thycotic/cm-docs/release-notes/rn-1.4.1.md

 * Users can now drag and drop tabs to reorder and organize them.
 Users can also undock a tab from the main Connection Manager window.
 The undocked tab becomes a standalone window that users can move to a different monitor, or re-dock next to the other tabs in the main Connection Manager window.

-* Users can now open an RDP session in full screen mode on a second monitor.

 * Users can now reorganize Local Connections by dragging and dropping folders.

 * Users can now duplicate an existing connection using copy/paste, then rename it or save it in a different folder.